Rangers vs. Angels Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- The Rangers will send Andrew Heaney (4-4) to the mound for his 13th start this season.
+- Nathan Eovaldi (9-2) will take to the mound for the Rangers and make his 14th start of the season.

-- In 12 starts this season, he's earned a quality start in six of them.
+- In 13 starts this season, he's earned a quality start in eight of them.

-- In 12 starts this season, Heaney has lasted five or more innings nine times, with an average of 5.3 innings per appearance.
+- Eovaldi has pitched five or more innings in 13 straight games and will look to extend that streak.

-- He has three appearances with no earned runs allowed in 12 chances this season.
+- He has five appearances this season with zero earned runs allowed out of his 13 chances this season.

 |Opponent